Elementary State and National Championships

 - State championships are listed on our events page (click "upcoming events" at the top of this page) as soon as their dates and locations are confirmed.
 If your state is not listed by March 15, contact us at email@example.com for updated information.
 Some states list their championships late in the year, but rest assured we will hold a state championship in each state where students participate in our contests and qualify for state.

 - For states with an exceptionally large number of qualifiers, mathleague.org reserves the right to partition the state into districts and require qualifiers in one or more districts to attend a district playoff.
 In those cases, the qualification criteria listed above will apply to the district playoff, and separate qualification criteria will be implemented to select students for the state championship.
-Those criteria, along with a list of states that will hold district playoffs this year, can be found here.
+Those criteria, along with district maps for states that will hold district playoffs this year, can be found here.
+States that will hold district playoffs in 2019 are Missouri, California, Texas, and Arizona.

-In order to qualify for our national elementary championship, a student must attend the state championship and do any one of the following:
+In order to qualify for our national elementary championship in the United States, a student must attend the state championship and do any one of the following:

-The fifth annual National Elementary Championship will be held at Texas A&M University on June 16, 2018.
+The sixth annual United States National Elementary Championship will be held at Texas A&M University on June 15, 2019.
 More details will be posted as they become available.

 - Place among the top 5 overall individuals in the student's grade level at state if there are fewer than 150 participants at the state meet and the state does not have a district playoff.